 Growing Up in a Digital Environment – Finding Balance

 The staff of the Children’s Place support families in their own decisions and practice around media use.
 We pay attention to the expanding digital landscape with its challenges and opportunities for learning.
 We have access to and want to share recommendations for and research on children’s media use.
-We want to talk with you – to engage and interact around this media.
+We want to talk with you – to engage and interact with this media.
 The Children’s Place staff wants to be good role models as we read, explore, and take advantage of training programs to develop our own skills as Media Mentors.

 Use Our Collection

-Here are a few books in our collection that maybe helpful to you.
+Here are a few books in our collection that may be helpful to you.

 Find our red 3-ring binder full of helpful articles about apps and media use printed for convenient reading in the Children’s Place, located in the Family Literacy and Parenting section.

 Find lots of valuable digital tools and apps organized for Early Learning (ages 3-5) through High School and beyond at